Chow's Gymnastics and Dance Institute

 Chow's Gymnastics and Dance Institute, commonly referred to as Chow's, is an American women's artistic gymnastics academy based in West Des Moines, Iowa.
 The academy was founded by Chinese former artistic gymnast Liang Chow.
-One of the country's most prestigious gymnastics academies, the club has produced Olympic champions, Shawn Johnson and Gabrielle Douglas, and several upcoming elites such as Norah Flatley and Rachel Gowey.
+The club has produced Olympic champions, Shawn Johnson and Gabrielle Douglas, and United States national team members such as Norah Flatley and Rachel Gowey.

 History

-1998–04: Foundations and the inception of Shawn Johnson
+Foundations and Shawn Johnson

-Chow's was opened on August 23, 1998 by former Chinese national gymnast and Iowa Hawkeyes assistant coach, Liang Chow and his wife, Liwen Zhuang.
+Chow's was opened on August 23, 1998, by former Chinese national gymnast and Iowa Hawkeyes assistant coach Liang Chow and his wife, Liwen Zhuang.

 In 2004, Level 10 protegee, Shawn Johnson, finished fourth at the 2004 J.O.
 Nationals.
-As a result, she is the first Chow gymnast to make the J.O.
+As a result, she was the first Chow gymnast to make the J.O.
 National Team.

-2005–07: Level 10 progression and the National rise of Shawn Johnson

 At the 2005 Level 9 Eastern Championships, Chow's was represented 3 times.
-Jessa Hansen won two individual medals also.
+Jessa Hansen won two individual medals.
 Although Chow's didn't have any participants at the 2005 Level 10 J.O.
 Nationals, Shawn Johnson qualified to Junior International Elite status; the first of any Chow gymnast.
 In her first competition as an elite, the 2005 U.S. Classic, she finished third in the all-around.